-As of Resolve 15, the Up and Down Arrow keys are used to move the playhead from one edit point to the next in the Fairlight page Timeline, just as in the Edit page Timeline.
+The Up and Down Arrow keys are used to move the playhead from one edit point to the next in the Fairlight page Timeline, just as in the Edit page Timeline.

-However, holding Command-Option down while using the Arrow keys gives you Fairlight page-specific behaviors that are used to navigate among clips, markers, and tracks in the Fairlight page in a way that's different than other pages of DaVinci Resolve but very useful to the way the Fairlight page operates.
+However, holding Command-Option down while using the Arrow keys gives you Fairlight pagespecific behaviors that are used to navigate among clips, markers, and tracks in the Fairlight page in a way that's different than other pages of DaVinci Resolve but very useful to the way the Fairlight page operates.
 This section covers the basics.